hexbatch/shell-game/README.md

   Or by adding tags in the tag input at the top

 * When adding editing the yaml , the tags will be synced when the yaml is loaded

+### Event system connects the shell data to the gui, there are several callback events, including on change for different parts

+* *on_change_input_key*
+  * When a non game key is changed in the text input
+* *on_change_master_shell*
+  * When a master shell changes its defination from the last time.
+Master shells are the ones defined in the shell_lib
+* *on_change_running_shell*
+  * When a shell, or its elements or the variables inside the elements change.
+Also when any child shells change.
+Called only if changes
+* *on_change_master_element*
+  * When the definition of a master element, the elements defined in the element_lib, are changed from last time
+* *on_change_running_element*
+  * When an element inside a running shell is changed from the last time
+* *on_refresh*
+  * When the output is refreshed, this is also how the yaml editor knows to update its own text
+* *on_pre*
+  * Fired before the refresh, useful to update non game keys or other meta data
+* *on_step*
+  * Fired after each step
+* *on_load*
+  * Fired after the shells load from the source

 ## Development Reference